Gunpowder-MC/Gunpowder/README.md

 <summary>Datapacks</summary>
 <h5>Description</h5>

-Essentials-datapacks is a module that aims to port various utility datapacks for better performance.
+Gunpowder-datapacks is a module that aims to port various utility datapacks for better performance.
 Permission has been granted for this by the respective authors, either through explicit permission or following the terms.

 Included: